lansingcodes/www/README.md

 npm test
 ```

-For detailed explanation on how things work, checkout the [guide](https://github.com/vuejs-templates/webpack#vue-webpack-boilerplate) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For detailed explanation on how things work, check out the [guide](https://github.com/vuejs-templates/webpack#vue-webpack-boilerplate) and [docs for vue-loader](http://vuejs.github.io/vue-loader).